Set User Identifier

 Implementation Details

-1. Assign a User Identifier: Use the SDK method to set a unique identifier for a user.
+1. Assign or Update a User Identifier (with optional resend): Use the SDK method to set a unique identifier for a user.
+You can choose whether to re-sync all previously set custom attributes with the backend by using the resendAttributes parameter.

 For Objective-C: